rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 ### SaaS

 The following media server software gives you all the capabilities required to live stream(ingest, transcode/transrate, output, etc).
-These are very flexibile and allow you to tweak almost every parameter of the stream flow, add custom behaviours and integrate with third party tools.
+Pros: These are very flexible and allow you to tweak almost every parameter of the streamflow, add custom behaviors, and integrate with third-party tools.

 Contrary to the platforms, they don't provide any infrastructure and you will be in charge of putting all this together in your cloud service.
 All the installation, configuration, and the design of a solution design that scales correctly is on you.